 I had an intense and unrepeatable encounter with the work of Gerhard Richter when for the first time I walked into a museum filled with it.
 My response was instant and unmediated.
 The following has been edited from a 1988 attempt to capture that feeling:

 Until very recently I have not shown at a commercial gallery.
 My associations have been entirely within the non-profit and institutional art world.
-This has given me the time and space to quietly develop a practice unconcerned with the vicissitudes of the market — but at a price.
-Most of my work remains in nascent form, unseen, requiring patronage to be realized.
+This has given me the time and space to quietly develop a practice unconcerned with the market — but at a price.
+Much of my work remains in nascent form, unseen, requiring patronage to be realized.

-My work has been exhibited at the Art Institute of Chicago, 1975; NYU’s Square East Galleries, 1993; 55 Mercer Gallery, 1999; Arts Club of Chicago 2012; the Schelfhaudt Gallery at the University of Bridgeport 2015, and in many group shows at the Onetwentyeight Rivington Gallery, 1988—2019, Rhona Hoffman Gallery, 2019.
+I have exhibited at the Art Institute of Chicago, 1975; NYU’s Square East Galleries, 1993; 55 Mercer Gallery, 1999; Arts Club of Chicago 2012; the Schelfhaudt Gallery at the University of Bridgeport 2015, and in many group shows at the Onetwentyeight Gallery, 1988—2019; The Rhona Hoffman Gallery, 2019.
 A piece was purchased for the Sol LeWitt collection in 1990.
 My architectural work has appeared in many publications.

-I have unusual visual and spatial aptitudes which seem to have been inherited from my mother.
+I have unusual visual and spatial aptitudes, probably inherited from my mothers side.
 She came from a family of carpenters, builders and architects who were active around the turn of the last century.
 Her father, Rollin Schellenger, made an uncertain living designing and building vacation houses and resorts in New England and the Adirondacks.
-He had a much older half-brother, Gilbert A. Schellenger, who became a successful architect in New York City designing mostly generic residential and commercial buildings.
+He had a generation older half-brother, Gilbert A. Schellenger, who became a successful architect in New York City designing mostly generic residential and commercial buildings.
 What little my mother knew of him was all I knew.
 But as I learned more of his life, it seemed to anticipate mine a century before I lived it.